 When you first start the game, your absolute first priority is to build new settlements.
 Since each settlement has to be at least two spaces apart, this means you will generally need to build two new roads whenever you want to build a settlement.

 Spend your wood and brick on roads early on, and create a new settlement as soon as you can.
 The extra resources you get from having 50 percent more settlements than before make your first settlement the best investment of your time and effort.

 Move to a port early, if possible.
 The 2-to-1 ports are great if you have a high production of the associated resource.
 This means that you will not have to rely on other players to get what you need.

 Ideally, you want to have lots of room to play new settlements and possibly establish the longest road.
 Try to expand by building roads towards underpopulated areas.
 If you are competing with someone else for the same area, move to block them if you can.
 However, do not waste your time building roads to go to a spot on the board that you can anticipate you will be blocked from going to.

 Upgrade to Cities

-If you started with some ore and wheat production, but not enough to upgrade a settlement, get a few sheep and buy some development cards.
+If you started with some ore and wheat production but not enough to upgrade a settlement, get a few sheep and buy some development cards.
 At worst, these are a soldier, sometimes a victory point, and sometimes a special card that will allow you to swing the game in your favor later.
-Holding lots of soldiers leaves you in a good position to keep the robber off of your property, and sets you up to gain the largest army bonus later in the game.
+Holding lots of soldiers leaves you in a good position to keep a robber off of your property, and sets you up to gain the largest army bonus later in the game.

 The robber will strike whenever anyone rolls a seven.
 This is the most common number to roll on two six-sided dice and will happen on average every six turns.
 For this reason, sitting around with more than seven cards in your hand is a bad idea.